dvirsegal/chat-room-bot/README.md

    it [here](https://www.mdpi.com/0718-1876/17/1/11).
 4. The bot's answers were generated using ChatGPT, a large-scale generative pre-trained language model.
 You can read more about it [here](https://chat.openai.com/chat).
-5. The robot's voice was generated using [UberDuck](https://app.uberduck.ai) learnt from Jerry Seinfeld's voice.
+5. The robot's welcoming voice was generated using [UberDuck](https://app.uberduck.ai) learnt from Jerry Seinfeld's voice.
+6. The avatars rely on 2 different APIs:
+    1. [DiceBear](https://dicebear.com/) - A free API for generating unique avatar images.
+    2. [Boring Avatars](https://boringavatars.com/) - A free API for generating unique "boring" avatar images.